Inference in Auctions with Many Bidders Using Transaction Prices: Extensions

+where $\beta^{(k)}_j(v)$ is the equilibrium bidding function as in \eqref{eq:bid_first} when the bidder knows there are $k$ additional competitors.
+In this scenario, our proposed method still applies if the weight is asymptotically degenerate on the largest component $p_{K-1}$, that is, the bidder expects that there will be $K-1$ competitors almost surely.
+Extending our results to first-price auctions beyond this case would require additional restrictions on the probabilities $p_k$, which we leave for future research.

-Last, we can further generalize our analysis to allow for dependence among valuations provided some additional assumptions.
-Specifically, we can show that the EV convergence in Lemma \ref{lem:joint} still holds if the valuations $V_{i,j}$ for $i=1,\dots,K_j$ are dependent and satisfy the so-called $D$-condition \citep[e.g.,][]{o1974limit, leadbetter1982extremes}.
-This condition essentially controls the dependence so that extreme values do not show up consecutively.
-We leave this aspect for future research.
+Finally, under suitable conditions, our analysis can be further generalized to allow for dependence among valuations.
+In particular, the EV convergence in Lemma \ref{lem:joint} can be extended to settings in which the valuations $V_{i,j}$ for $i=1,\dots,K_j$ are dependent and satisfy the so-called $D$-condition (e.g., \cite{o1974limit}, \cite{leadbetter1982extremes}).
+This condition restricts the dependence structure, ensuring that extreme values do not occur in clusters.
+This aspect is left for future research.